storj/docs/app/(docs)/support/account-management-billing/payment-methods/page.md

 ## Using Online payment link in the Open invoice
 This option is available only in the Opened unpaid invoices.
-There you could also use a different Card, a Wire bank transfer, Google Pay and Amazon Pay.
+There you could also use a different Card, a Wire bank transfer, Google Pay, Apple Pay and Amazon Pay.